How to Undo Your Auto Accident Settlement

 If you find yourself in a position where you want to rescind your settlement, you should get to a Virginia personal injury lawyer immediately.
 You need to make sure that your rescission of the settlement is in line with the statute that allows you to undo the settlement.

-Our Virginia car accident lawyers, David Marks and Brian Glass are available to help you rescind your settlement.
+Our Virginia car accident lawyer, David Marks is available to help you rescind your settlement.
 We are located right next to the Courthouse in Fairfax.
 Please give us a call at 703-385-1100 and put us to work for you.